Dhikaweb7/Simple-Converter-Binary-Hex-Oct-Dec/README.md

 ```

-run PHP server on your local computer
+run PHP server on your local computer with terminal or using web server like [xampp](https://www.apachefriends.org/)

 ```shell